iamKienb/Instagram/README.md

 ### Stories Service
 - **Features**:
-  - Like, share, and comment on stories.
+  - Like and comment on stories.
   - Manages user interactions with stories.

 ### Follow Service